 done podcasts and interviews in the nation, and Europe.

-Max Goller is the Director of Education at the Kurt Vonnegut Memorial Library in Indianapolis, Indiana where he promotes classroom teaching ideas related to the author Kurt Vonnegut to educators.
-He retired with 20 years of service from the United States Navy in 2001 having served as an electronics technician, instructor, and recruiter.
+Max Goller is the Director of Education at the Kurt Vonnegut Memorial Library in Indianapolis, Indiana.
+One of his primary functions is to help educators gain teaching ideas related to world-renowned author Kurt Vonnegut.
+Goller retired with 20 years of service from the Untied States Navy in 2001, having served as an electronics technician, instructor and recruiter.
 Max currently teaches 8th grade English at Hamilton Southeastern Intermediate Junior High School in Fishers, Indiana.